srivastasaurus/Email-Spam-Filter/README.txt

 2. Creating a dictionary will help in counting the frequency of words in the data set.

-3. After the dictionary is prepared, extrac the feature vectors, as per training mail and its labels.
+3. After the dictionary is prepared, extract the feature vectors as per training mail and its labels.

 4. We'll be using scikit-learn ML librarry models- naive bayes classfier and SVM (to separate some of the training data from rest) for training classifiers.